 To be able to license FlowForce Server with Altova LicenseServer, you must first register FlowForce Server with LicenseServer.
-You can register FlowForce Server with Altova LicenseServer during the installation process or at a later stage (from the Setup page or from the command line).
+You can register FlowForce Server with Altova LicenseServer during the installation process and a later stage (from the Setup page for from the command line).